falko-buschke/ModernCoexistence/README.md

 ### Sub-directory: Figures

-This directory include the R-scripts used to reproduce the publication-ready composite figures of all the protected areas. **Both script rely on input files from the `Processed data` directory.**
+This directory include the R-scripts used to reproduce the publication-ready composite figures of all the protected areas. **Both scripts rely on input files from the `Processed data` directory.**

 First, the script `Combined_Coexistence.R` is used to produce the figure `Combined Coexistence.png`.